The Ultimate Guide to Preparing For Your AI Interview

 To help eliminate some of these roadblocks in hiring top-tier talent, interviewing with AI is gaining popularity.

-Most notably, Unilever, the conglomerate behind billion-dollar brands such as Lipton, Axe, and Dove, have been utilizing AI to fill entry-level positions for the past year to what they consider to be great success.
+Most notably, Unilever, the conglomerate behind billion-dollar brands such as Lipton, Axe, and Dove, have been utilizing AI to fill entry-level positions for the past year to what they consider to be a great success.

 So what can you expect and how do you prepare for these changing trends in the job search?